How you move through - and eventually beyond a divorce is your choice.

 Benefits of Mediation in Divorce #3: Mediation Takes Less Time and is More Efficient

-It’s no surprise the courts are overwhelmed.
+It’s no surprise the court systems are overwhelmed.

 State budget cuts.